nkahoang/Transdirect/README.md

 ### 4B.
 Use DI container and Application startup (Recommended)

-Put the following in your `appsettings.json` (or your application's config file:)
+Put the following in your `appsettings.json` (or your application's config file):

 ```json
 {